Author name: Luc Beaudoin

 Paper in Sleep Theories Book to be Published in Cambridge Handbook of Sleep Models and Theories edited by Daniel Kay

 The cognitive shuffle is not just some random technique to facilitate sleep onset.
 There’s some serious thinking behind it.
 In fact, it is derived from a theory of sleep onset and insomnolence called “the somnolent information-processing theory”.
-I first articulated this thinking in a paper simply published on SFU’s Summit archive. in 2013.
-In 2014 […]
+The theory and technique are outlined in more detail in this upcoming paper that has been accepted

 Research